Q: How do I purchase?

 We recycle all bamboo refuse and use it as a major ingredient in our mulch.

-Other items, such as the Ocarinas are all safe for mouth contact and use non-toxic coloring and glazes.
+All finishes & oils are safe for mouth contact.
 We do the best we can to meet the highest standards of Earth & People friendliness.

 Q: What's the deal with the logo?